jakejakejake99/economics/fed funds forecast_error/README.md

-# README for Forecast Accuracy Experiment Using `error_data.dta`
+# README for Forecast Accuracy Experiment Using `data_figure1.dta`

 **Attribution:**
 This project builds on the empirical structure and comparison methodology introduced by:

 > **Caballero, R. J., & Simsek, A. (2022).** "Monetary Policy with Opinionated Markets." *American Economic Review*, 112(7), 2353–2392. https://doi.org/10.1257/aer.20210271

-We rely on their `.do` files to generate the processed panel `error_data8824_figure1.dta` from proprietary Bloomberg futures data.
+We rely on their `.do` files to generate the processed panel `data_figure1.dta` from proprietary Bloomberg futures data.
 These original scripts are **not included in this repository** and must be obtained through the AER replication archive or directly from the authors.

 Our contribution begins after this data has been constructed.
 We use their conventions for:
 - Structuring quarterly futures-based forecasts (`ffq0`, `ffq1`, ..., `ffq11`)